medusajs/medusa/docs/content/modules/orders/orders.md

 ---
-description: "Customers place orders to purchase products from an ecommerce business.
-Learn about the available features and guides."
+description: "Learn about the orders architecture, how they’re created, and their relation to other entities."
 ---

 # Orders Architecture Overview